Find an Orthodontist near you

 There is no “standard” amount of shifting.
 Most of the time, it’s pretty minimal: the ligaments and fibres just need to “settle down” into their new positions.
 But other times, movement can be pronounced.
 The process is unpredictable and can vary widely between individuals.

 If you’re athletic, we also recommend that you wear a custom-fitted mouthguard to safeguard your newly straightened teeth during contact sports.
+Going without a mouthguard can put you at risk of damage and tooth loss if contact is made.

 Brushing and flossing regularly will prevent food and bacteria from building up, and therefore avoid issues such as gum disease that can cause teeth shifting significantly.
-Finally, if your retainer no longer fits or is uncomfortable you may need to book a check-up with your orthodontist to make an assessment about whether this needs to be updated.

 How useful was this article?